Archived

 Why might this be relevant?

-The project aims to revolutionize the management of work-related stress, providing a unique measure of physiological response to assess stress and resilience impact on employees, aligning with the question's focus on work-related ill health.
+The project aims to revolutionize the management of work-related stress and assess its impact on commercial KPIs, partially addressing the question.

 • Using neuroscience, physiology and behavioural science to measure and improve workplace stress